Reports on audience indicators

 Warning

-This report helps you assess the depth of user engagements and determine how fast their frequency increases over the course of your campaign.
+This report helps you assess the depth of user engagements and determine how fast exposure frequency increases over the course of your campaign.
 It's used for analyzing campaigns with high frequency, monitoring overdelivery, and making frequency capping decisions.
 In addition, it allows you to evaluate the quality of the campaign's reach and its compliance with advertiser requirements.

 This report shows: